icbautista/HighRiskProject/README.md

    python scripts/Prediction_module_model.py
    ```

-   **Output**: The script will output the model's performance metrics and may include details such as accuracy, precision, recall, and F1 scores.
-Additionally, it might generate files with prediction results or save trained model weights, depending on the script's implementation.
-(Note: Specify the actual files/output if known).
-Purpose: This script leverages the power of RoBERTa for NLP tasks, focusing on classifying and evaluating high-risk profiles within the clinical notes data.
+   **Output**: The script will output the model's performance metrics and include details such as accuracy, precision, recall, and F1 scores.
+Additionally, it generates files with prediction results.
+   **Purpose**: This script leverages the power of RoBERTa for NLP tasks, focusing on classifying and evaluating high-risk profiles within the clinical notes data.

 ## Installation Guide